 We continue to reduce leakage in our ongoing regional programme.

 During times of below average rainfall, we encourage everyone to help us save water.
-You can find out more about groundwater level, reservoir levels and our resources here.
+Find out more about groundwater level, reservoir levels and our resources.

-Also details on our Drought Plan for Sussex, Kent, Hampshire and the Isle of White can be found here.
+See details on our Drought Plan for Sussex, Kent, Hampshire and the Isle of White.